 Author: Valeria (graduated at Ca’Foscari University Japanese Studies)

 Did you enjoy our guide into Japanese folklore?
-Check out our renewed courses to know more about Japan!
+Check out our free course to know more about Japan!